 How To Install a Free Theme

-To install a free theme please navigate to the “appearance” tab in your WordPress dashboard.
+To install a free theme, please navigate to your WordPress dashboard’s “appearance” tab.
 Here you can select any theme you like from the WordPress directory.

-It’s best to sort by popularity or the most downloaded as these two metrics are helpful for finding good free themes are usuTo install a theme simply click on the theme of your choice and click install.
+It’s best to sort by popularity or the most downloaded as these two metrics help find good free themes are usuTo install a theme, click on the theme of your choice and click install.

 How To Install A Paid Theme:

-Paid themes, or as they are known “premium” themes are downloaded as a zip file from the marketplace or creator.
-As they are purchased from a developer, they must be uploaded directly to your WordPress installation as they are not going to be found in the free WordPress directory.
+Paid themes, or as they are known, “premium” themes, are downloaded as a zip file from the marketplace or creator.
+As purchased from a developer, they must be uploaded directly to your WordPress installation, as they will not be found in the free WordPress directory.

-To begin the installation process just navigate back to appearance, click on “themes” and then click on add new and click where it says “upload theme.”
-When you purchase a theme, you will be able to download it to your computer as a ZIP file.
+To begin the installation process, navigate back to appearance, click on “themes,” then click on add new and click where it says “upload theme.”
+When you purchase a theme, you can download it to your computer as a ZIP file.
 This ZIP file is what you will be uploading.

 After you click install, your theme will be installed.
 The next step is to “activate” the theme and you’re all set.
 You’ve just install a premium theme.
 Now it’s time to read up on the documentation for your premium theme to learn how to design it or to watch one of my tutorial videos for how to use your theme.

 A plugin is a a piece of software that acts as an extension for WordPress, giving it new features and functions.
 There are thousands of plugins you can install.

 To install a plugin works in a similar way to themes.
 You have free plugins that you can install by navigating to the “plugins” tab in your WordPress dashboard or you can upload and install premium plugins.